bluzelle/api/source/index.html.md

 Each WebSocket **request** is a JSON object and may have the following fields:

 - `cmd`: The identifier of the request. (ex. `"read"`, `"update"`, ...)
-- `data`: (Optional) Complementary data for the request.
-The presence/contents of this field depends on the command.
+- `data`: Complementary data for the request.
 - `bzn-api`: Used internally by the daemon.
 Set to constant `"crud"` for this guide.
 - `db-uuid`: The `UUID` for your database.
-- `request_id`: (Optional) An identifier for this request.
-The value is mirrored in the `response_to` field of the request.
+- `request-id`: (Optional) An identifier for this request.
+The value is mirrored in the `response-to` field of the request.

 -------

 Likewise, each WebSocket **response** from a *Bluzelle* daemon is a JSON object and may have the following fields:

-- `data`: (Optional) Complementary data for the response.
+- `data`: Complementary data for the response.
-- `response_to`: (Optional) The `request_id` field of the initial request, if present.
+- `response-to`: The `request-id` field of the initial request, if present.
-- `error`: (Optional) If present, this is an error string signifying that the request has failed.
+- `error`: If present, this is an error string signifying that the request has failed.
-- `redirect`: (Optional) If present, this instructs the client to resend the request to the port and address provided.
-This is a string of the form <code>'ws://127.0.0.1:8000'</code>.
-If present, the original JSON object is embeded in the <code>data</code> field.

 <aside class="notice">
-The <em>Bluzelle</em> database reads and writes values encoded in <code>base64</code> strings.
+The <em>Bluzelle</em> database reads and writes values encoded in strings.
 It is the responsibility of the programmer to interpret these values to meet their desired functionality.
 </aside>